doubility-sky/daydayup/programming.md

 ## Practice
 - [build-your-own-x](https://github.com/danistefanovic/build-your-own-x)
 - [Mega Project List](https://github.com/karan/Projects) A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.
+- [Project Based Learning](https://github.com/practical-tutorials/project-based-learning): A list of programming tutorials in which aspiring software developers learn how to build an application from scratch.
+These tutorials are divided into different primary programming languages.
+Tutorials may involve multiple technologies and languages.